jschnab/systems_design/key-value-store/README.md

 3. Upon an index hit, the relevant SST segment block is read from disk, and the value corresponding to the key is returned.

+### Delete request

+When a user wants to delete a record from a user table, we have to save the record with a special value.
+If we simply remove the record, and the record exists in an older SST segment, it will be found when the table is searched.
+To indicate that the record is deleted, we store the value `1` in the flag byte of the record, and store the record with no value.
+The value size of the record is set to 0.

+The process to delete a table, i.e. delete a record from the master table is the same, except that we first delete the files that contain user table data.

 ## Write-Ahead Log (WAL)